Why Trusting the Government is Idiotic

 Instead, trust your neighbors to do the right thing without being told to do so by the government.
 Sure, they might let their dog run in your yard or play music too loud, but they probably won’t starve you and your family to death for daring to not clap long enough, as Stalin did.

 And, most relevant to this week, the entire Coronavirus pandemic happened because we trusted the Chinese government to not behave duplicitously.
-We can’t do that again; this entire pandemic is that government’s fault.
+We can’t do that again; this entire pandemic is that government and nation’s fault.
 Yet for some reason ever-growing numbers of people are calling for government power to end a crisis that the government started.
 To me, that’s illogical.
 Isn’t it illogical to you too?

 America was founded on a belief in individual liberty, not government control.
 Honor that memory and, through it, the memory of the Founding Fathers, by refusing to trust the government and instead cherishing your liberty, even during the Chinese flu pandemic.
 Trusting the government is idiotic because the government is like a wolf.
 Don’t be one of those Big Government-supporting fools.